davidRowanMartin/ZimbabweCyclist/README.md

-# ZimbabweCyclist
+# PhotoUpload
-Zimbabwe Cyclists
+Upload Photos
-is a web application that allows cyclist to register.
-By registering they create an account that will keep track of the events they have entered, store the photos they have taken and log their race results.
+This is a small application that was developed to select files from a local machine and upload them to a server.
+The photo needs to meet certain condition and have certain parameters before it can be uploaded.